SYNTHROID DOSING & MONITORING

 Patient Type Starting Dose Dose Adjustment and TSH Measurement

-Pregnant patients with new onset hypothyroidism: Moderate to severe signs and symptoms Begin at full replacement dose: 1.6 mcg/kg/day Evaluate TSH every 4 weeks and adjust dosage until a TSH is within the normal trimester specific range
+Pregnant patients with new onset hypothyroidism (TSH 10 mIU per liter) 1.6 mcg/kg/day Monitor serum TSH every 4 weeks and adjust SYNTHROID dosage until serum TSH is within normal trimester-specific range.

-Pregnant patients with new onset hypothyroidism: Mild hypothyroidism Begin at 1.0 mcg/kg/day Evaluate TSH every 4 weeks and adjust dosage until a TSH is within the normal trimester specific range
+Pregnant patients with new onset hypothyroidism (TSH <10 mIU per liter) 1.0 mcg/kg/day Monitor serum TSH every 4 weeks and adjust SYNTHROID dosage until serum TSH is within normal trimester-specific range.

-• Dosing must be individualized and adjustments made based on periodic assessment of the patient's clinical response and laboratory parameters1
+• Dosing must be individualized to account for these factors and dosage adjustments made based on periodic assessment of the patient's clinical response and laboratory parameters1

 • Exercise caution with administering to patients with underlying cardiovascular disease, the elderly, and those with concomitant adrenal insufficiency1